colineto/Lunatron/Workshop/1 - Intro.md

 The rules that applies to a snake will still apply :

-- if it cross a wall it dies
+- if it crosses a wall it dies
-- if it cross itself it dies
+- if it crosses itself it dies
-- if it eat an apple it grows
+- if it eats an apple it grows

 The rule we will add to make it a **Tron** is :

-- if it cross the other snake it dies
+- if it crosses the other snake it dies

 So the goal in order to win will be to cut the way to the other snake in order to force him to cross us or eventually to go into a wall or itself.